cjolowicz/blog/content/posts/hypermodern-python-project.md

 __version__ = "0.1.0"
 ```

-Use [snake-case](https://en.wikipedia.org/wiki/Snake_case) for the package name
+Use [snake case](https://en.wikipedia.org/wiki/Snake_case) for the package name
-`hypermodern_python`, as opposed to the
+`hypermodern_python`, as opposed to the [kebab
-[kebab-case](https://en.wiktionary.org/wiki/kebab_case) used for the repository
+case](https://en.wiktionary.org/wiki/kebab_case) used for the repository name
-name `hypermodern-python`.
-In other words, take your repository name and replace
+`hypermodern-python`.
+In other words, name the package after your repository,
-hyphens by underscores.
+replacing hyphens by underscores.

-> Replace hypermodern-python with the name of your own repository, to avoid a
+> Replace `hypermodern-python` with the name of your own repository, to avoid a
 > name collision on PyPI.

 ## Managing virtual environments with Poetry